teevans/aboutme/README.md

 Check out my [dotfiles repo.](https://github.com/teevans/cfg) for specific examples, but I've more or less turned VIM into my IDE of choice.
-Every now and again I'll try to switch back to something with more "language specific" features like Goland VS Code.
+Every now and again I'll try to switch back to something with more "language specific" features like Goland or VS Code.
 Though great editors, they don't really fit my workflow speed.
 Typically when I switch back it goes like this: "VS Code has this feature built in.
 I'll give it another shot.
 OK...I quit...can't do without VIM."